vidaud/seta/seta-doc/docs/user-guide/resources.md

 1. From the side menu click on ^^Discovery^^ -> ^^Resources^^.
 2. You can either enter in the search bar the name of the Resource you are looking for.
-3. Click on :material-dots-vertical: at the right side of each Resource and scroll to abilitate the option ^^Switch to Not Searchable / Switch to Searchable^^.
+3. Click on :material-dots-vertical: at the right side of each Resource and scroll to enable the option ^^Switch to Not Searchable / Switch to Searchable^^.

 <figure markdown>
   ![Image title](../img/resource_searchable.png)
   <figcaption>Searchable Resource</figcaption>
 </figure>

 ## Request Update Limits

 1. From the side menu click on ^^Discovery^^ -> ^^Resources^^.
 2. You can either enter in the search bar the name of the Resource you are looking for.
 3. Click on :octicons-chevron-down-12: at the right side of the Resource row.
-4. Click in the botton ^^Request Update Limits^^
+4. Click in the button ^^Request Update Limits^^
 5. Setup the limit values for *Total Files No., Total Storage Mb, File Size Mb*
 6. Click on *Update*